obelisk2u/JSkill/README.md

 This project is a full-stack application that simulates TrueSkill-based matchmaking and rating evolution for a population of players.
 It features:

-- A Go backend that updates ratings using a simplified TrueSkill algorithm.
+- A Go backend that updates ratings using the TrueSkill algorithm with expectation propegation.
 - A React + Vite + Tailwind + ShadCN UI frontend that visualizes player ratings and convergence.
 - A histogram chart showing rating distribution over time.
 - Adjustable simulation loop count and reset functionality.